 How to Manage Age of Wonders: Planetfall Diplomacy

 In an ideal scenario, the Commander of the settlement should strive for a peace pact and relation with the other faction.
-This calls for refraining from war (be it through Casus Belli or without), having good race relations and completing tasks of these factions.
+This calls for refraining from war (be it through Casus Belli or without), having good race relations, and completing tasks of these factions.

 For all things to go favorably, the player is required to devote more time and effort to the Negotiation tab from the Diplomacy Interface.
-Here you can take part in small but valuable tasks like offering gifts, listening to the NPC faction demands and handling outpost events.
+Here you can take part in small but valuable tasks like offering gifts, listening to the NPC faction demands, and handling outpost events.
 Before you can complete these tasks, the screen will tell you if the action is favorable for you only or for both sides.

-Everything is affected by the Diplomatic States which the player can opt to increase base opinion, reputation, and race relations quite significantly.
-The highest Diplomatic State, Alliance, allows the Commander to call in a different faction if the player is at war.
+Everything is affected by the Diplomatic States and the player can opt to increase base opinion, reputation, and race relations quite significantly.
+The highest Diplomatic State, the Alliance, allows the Commander to call in a different faction if the player is at war.
 Under such a state, the intelligence treaty can be shared.

-Subsequent lower states like Defensive Pact and Non-aggression pact allow for a shared Vision treaty, Open Borders treaty, Good Neighbors treaty and more.
+Subsequent lower states like Defensive Pact and Non-aggression Pact allow for a shared Vision treaty, Open Borders treaty, Good Neighbors treaty and more.
 On the other end of the spectrum, a Neutral diplomatic state will provide no bonuses when it comes to unlocking treaties, but there are no hostilities involved either.
 The most negative state is that of War, which only unlocks a Truce treaty and decreases race relations, reputation, and opinion.
 However, it does give way to a Vassalage.

-A Vassalage refers to an Alliance sub-state which can be carried out while the two factions are at war with each other.
+A Vassalage refers to an Alliance sub-state that can be carried out while the two factions are at war with each other.
 This is an activity made available towards the latter part of the game.
 Under the Vassalage, the stronger army (with more units, strength, and influence) will become the Overlord and take the other settlement, now a Vassal, in a locked pact.

 Being the Overlord will mean the Vassal has to accept the Overlord’s call to war, never break a treaty and remain in the alliance as long as the Overlord wishes.
 So, when you’ve become quite the expert in the strategic concepts of the game, you can strive for the Overlord status for the ultimate dominance of other settlements.